cu-cspb-3753-fall-2024/Assignment-pthreads-dnslookup/README.md

 - must write the progress of the parsing threads to a shared file (protected by a mutex)
 - must handle more files than the number of parsing threads

-### Extra Credit

-There are a few options for receiving extra credit on this assignment.
-Completion of each of the following items will gain you 5 points of extra credit per item.

-- **Parsing out multiple Domain Names per input file line** Each line can contain more than one domain name.  `Parser` threads would need to handle extraction of multiple names per line.

-- **Creating API for Accessing Input Data**
-Step 7 in the description above creates an API to abstract access to the input lines for the `parsor` threads.

 - **Multiple IP Addresses**
 Many domain names return more than a single IP address.
 Add support for listing an arbitrary number of addresses to your program.
 You may find it necessary to modify code in the util.h and util.c files to add this functionality.
 If you do this, please maintain backwards compatibility with the existing `util.h` functions.
 This is most easily done by adding new function instead of modifying the existing ones.
 These addresses should be printed to the output file as additional comma-separated strings after the domain name.

 ```
                 www.google.com, 74.125.224.81, 76.125.232.80, 75.125.211.70
 ```

-- **IPv6 Support and Testing**
-Add support for IPv6 IP addresses and find an IPv6 aware environment where you can test this support.
-Since IPv6 is relatively new, finding an environment for testing this support is probably harder than adding it.
-You must be able to demonstrate IPv6 support during your grading session to receive credit for this item.
-You may find it necessary to modify code in util.h and util.c to complete this item.
-If you do so, please maintain backward compatibility with the existing code.

-## 9. &nbsp;&nbsp;References

-Refer to your textbook and class notes on Moodle for descriptions of producer/consumer and reader/writer problems and the different strategies used to solve them.

-The Internet is also a good resource for finding information related to solving this assignment.